jgmalcolm/jgmalcolm.github.io/_drafts/medschool-resources.md

-# Misc Resources Not Evaluated
+# Other Resources Not Evaluated

 * [KissPharm](http://www.kisspharmacology.com) - no personal experience,
   recommended by an upperclassman